joshnuss/1000experiments.dev/posts/49-marketing-experiments.md

 This is more of a thought experiment.

 I don't like the old style of sales and marketing, where folks are pushed, tricked and spammed into buying things.
-Instead, I want to help people so much that they want to pay me.
+Instead, I like the good kind of marketing/selling, where you help folks so much until they want to pay you.
 No arm twisting, only helping.

 ## Experiments